Get a great article like this in your Inbox each month

 Tip #8: Create a Central Repository for All Surgery-Related Information

 In today’s cloud-based world, there is no reason why all relevant information about surgeries shouldn’t be accessible from anywhere.
 A central repository means that any relevant staff can access the information they need from anywhere at any time.
-This is an important part of your scheduling surgery process if your practice has multiple locations and surgeons bounce from place to place or if scheduling, insurance and billing staff are all in different locations.
-It may be especially relevant today when the Covid-reality means staff is working remotely.

 All communication around each surgery should be stored in this system so any user can access it at any time and know the status of each surgery.
 Of course, since PHI is involved, all information has to be secure and HIPAA compliant, so access will need to be protected.

-Tip #9: Provide Surgeons HIPAA-Compliant Access to their Surgery Schedules on-the-go
+Tip #9: Provide Surgeons HIPAA-Compliant Access to their Surgery Schedules On-the-go

-Just seeing the initials HIPAA is enough to send some surgeons and schedulers into a panic, but the truth is that being HIPAA-compliant does not have to be complicated.
 Despite the fact that it’s the 21st century, there are still many practices out there using paper calendars or printing off schedules for the surgeons to take to the OR.
 We are not naming and shaming, but even if you’ve moved past paper and are typing case details into Outlook or Google Calendar, you’ve still got room to improve.

 A busy surgeon is not always in the same location and needs to know on the go whether there have been any changes to their schedule.
 Your schedulers may need to manually update calendars for 3 or 4 surgeons at once – imagine how much time is wasted doing this manually, and how many potential mistakes could be made.
-Surgimate’s Surgical Scheduling Calendar syncs with the fully HIPAA-compliant app.
-It also keeps all surgeons’ schedules in one place so that anyone in the practice can access it – in the office or remotely – keeping everyone in the loop in real-time.

 Tip #10: Easy Access to Surgical Data for Reporting Purposes